Prof. Karson KUNG

 - Gender similarities and differences in education, health, and work

-- Causes, correlates, and consequences of childhood gender-related play behaviour
+- Causes, correlates, and consequences of childhood gender-typed behaviour

 - Male preponderance in neurodevelopmental conditions such as autism